North Carolina Community Foundation

 Melinda Allen, Gift and Development Specialist

-Melinda is responsible for the overall implementation of the gifts entry and acknowledgments process for the Foundation as a member of the Development Team.
+Melinda is responsible for the overall implementation of the gifts entry and acknowledgments process for the Foundation as a member of the development team.
 She also manages designated and agency funds.
 Melinda graduated from Duke University and joined the NCCF staff in 2004.
 She currently serves as board treasurer of the Even Exchange Dance Theater and enjoys reading, movies, knitting and cooking.

 John Berngartt, CPA, Chief Financial Officer

 John oversees all financial matters of the Foundation and its affiliate organizations, including the coordination of investments, accounting, budgeting, finance and regulatory compliance.
 He is a certified public accountant and has more than 30 years of experience in accounting, finance and business management.
 He joined NCCF in 2005.
 He serves as a member of the American Institute of CPAs and the North Carolina Association of CPAs.
 He has a bachelor’s degree in finance from the University of Florida and an MBA with a concentration in accounting from Georgia State University.
-He enjoys spending time with his family, reading, exercising, following college sports, traveling and scuba diving.
+He enjoys spending time with his family, reading, exercising, following college sports, traveling, backpacking and scuba diving.

 John Hartley, Director of Finance